 He was at the concert with his wife, holding her hand, and she died in his arms.

-I I nearly lost it.
+I nearly lost it.

-Uh Bill O'Reilly is with us.
+Bill O'Reilly is with us.

 His book is now number one on the New York Times list.

-Um, you know, we're talking about this hardcore left.
+You know, we're talking about this hardcore left.

 I argue journalism is dead in America.

-And then you have a bunch of people that just aren't really informed and are susceptible to bumper stickers and slogans and the playbook that the the left plays every election season.
+And then you have a bunch of people that just aren't really informed and are susceptible to bumper stickers and slogans and the playbook that the left plays every election season.

 But last time you were on, you talked about how ultimately the left, the hard left, would want to get rid of our Constitution.

-Now, Larry O'Connor wrote a column about how Michael Moore is calling for the repeal of the second amendment.
+Now, Larry O'Connor wrote a column about how Michael Moore is calling for the repeal of the Second Amendment.

 Brett Stevens is now with the New York Times.

-He's he's saying the same thing.
+Once worked for the Wall Street Journal, he's saying the same thing.

 If they get to that document, Bill, it's over.

-It's not gonna happen.
+It's not going to happen.

-Um they don't believe the government should have the power to seize anything.
+They don't believe the government should have the power to seize anything.

 Because if you're a smart American, you know that self-reliance is the key to freedom.

-And even in places like Chicago, where most of the uh gun violence is taking place, the laws there are extremely stringent against guns.
+And even in places like Chicago, where most of the gun violence is taking place, the laws there are extremely stringent against guns.

 They don't work.